SPECTRE-ALT/NeuroAlz/README.md

 * **Why a `.txt` file?** This ensures clean formatting and prevents syntax highlighting or rendering issues in the GitHub web editor.
-* **Streamlit Server Note:** The Streamlit server will completely ignore this `.txt` file, so it will not interfere with your active deployment or app execution. x               x                  x                      x                  x                       x                  x
+* **Streamlit Server Note:** The Streamlit server will completely ignore this `.txt` file, so it will not interfere with your active deployment or app execution.

+For those who want to try the streamlit web version out here is the link - https://neuroalz-dx3e2tcbrvvdnrjdzhvqxf.streamlit.app/ x               x                  x                      x                  x                       x                  x